 2. Make life easier:

-It’s time we pull some of those great photos off our phones, and here are two unique gifts you or your mom is sure to love.
+It’s time we pull some of those great photos off our phones, and here are two unique gifts you or your mom are sure to love.

 - HP Sprocket Photo Printer – This one actually prints 4×6 photos, so it is perfect for quickly printing pictures to add to frames.